Teaching Learners to Think Critically About the Planet

 • Conflating scales: Presenting local environmental successes as evidence against global trends, or vice versa.

-• Source confusion: Citing policy documents, advocacy reports, or industry literature as if they carry the same weight as empirical scientific research.
+• Source confusion: Treating policy documents, advocacy reports, or industry literature as equal to scientific research.

 • Visual manipulation: Using misleading axes, truncated graphs, or selective time ranges in data visualizations to distort environmental trends.

 Addressing these challenges requires more than a single lesson on “fake news.”
-It requires sustained, scaffolded practice with authoritative resources that model what good environmental science actually looks like — resources that educators and librarians can integrate into instruction, programming, and reference work alike.
+It needs steady, guided practice with trusted resources that show what strong environmental science looks like.
+Educators and librarians can use these resources in teaching, programs, and reference work.

 A Framework for Environmental Critical Thinking